Request more info about the artwork

 Born in Paris in 1989, she currently lives and works in Brussels.
 Graduated from La Cambre in 2014, she was nominated for the 2016 edition of the Prix Révélations Emerige, she is also the winner of the 2018 edition of the Young Talents prize of the Fédération Wallonie-Bruxelles.
 In 2020, she was rewarded by the Prix des partenariats Musée d’art moderne et contemporain Saint Etienne Métropole in France.

-Born in 1989 in Paris
+Born in 1989 in Paris.

-Lives and works in Brussels
+Lives and works in Brussels, Belgium

 EDUCATION

-ENSAV La Cambre, Bachelor and Master’s degree: Drawing, Brussels
+2009-2014 ENSAV La Cambre, Bachelor and Master’s degree: Drawing, Brussels, Belgium

-Preparatory course in Arts, Atelier de Sèvres, Paris
+2008-2009 Preparatory course in Arts, Atelier de Sèvres, Paris, France

-École supérieure Estienne, MANAA, Paris
+2007-2008 École supérieure Estienne, MANAA, Paris, France

-SOLO SHOWS
+SOLO EXHIBITIONS

 2022

-Le Chant Des Cygnes, PARIS-B, Paris, France
+Le Chant des Cygnes, Galerie PARIS-B, Paris, France

 2021